 Subject: Comments for the Powder Mountain's Traffic Master Plan.
-From the Wasatch Front Regional Council Comments provided via email from Scott Mendoza on August 6, 2014 another set of data that would be similar to the numbers that were used for this study.
-The overall results would show the same LOS and would likely require the same mitigation measures at the impacted intersections.
+From the Wasatch Front Regional Council Comments provided via email from Scott Mendoza on August 6, 2014

 1. This is a unique trip generator.
-Rather than basing trip generation on ITE rates and "engineering judgment," it would be preferable to collect and use data from other local resorts.
+Rather than basing trip generation on ITE rates and "engineering judgement," it would be preferable to collect and use data from other local resorts.

-Response: The data collected from the existing resort area combined with the ITE rates give a fairly good representation of the anticipated trip generation.
-Collecting trip generation data from other resorts would provide

-2. It would be useful to know recent population growth trends in Eden, Liberty, and Huntsville, and what additional development is expected there in the next 5 years, and in the next 10 years.

-Response: The historic traffic growth patterns through 2013 show more of a decrease than it does an increase in the number of trips using the surrounding roadway network.
-PEC used a conservative two percent growth rate to account for the increase in traffic over the next 20 years.
-This growth factor will account for some of the future development in the surrounding area if it does occur.

-3. The severe crash rate on each of the four roadways should be calculated and compared with the average severe crash rate on the corresponding facility types.

-Response: The crash section was revised adding more detail and crash rate comparisons.

-4. Even though there are no crash patterns reported, potential safety mitigation may still be able to be recommended.

-Response: The safety section was revised and potential mitigation measures were suggested.

-5. Under assumptions on page 9, the "100% of the resort guests and skiers will stay approximately one week" is aggressive and doesn't appear to be backed up with any data.
-If guests only stay 3-4 days, this would double their assumed trip rate.

-Response: Revised the statement to say that approximately 40 percent of the resort guests and skiers (90 % from outside the area and 10 % from local areas) that come as part of the new development will stay approximately three/four days during the week and approximately 75 percent of the resort guests and skiers staying three/four days will include the weekend as part of their stay.

-6. A 50 percent reduction in trips by providing enticements to skiers to ride UTA is extremely aggressive.
-A detailed, financially feasible plan to accomplish this would be desirable.

-Response: Jeff/Russ to provide PEC with public transit incentive commitments (discounted lift tickets, concessions, etc.).
-Discuss with Weber County.

-7. The distribution assumptions seem reasonable.
-The proposed mitigations also seem reasonable unless some of the underlying assumptions change.

-Response: The distribution will remain as is.

-8. The "A" Levels of Service in Figure 1 appear to contradict the corresponding LOS descriptions about existing traffic in the Executive Summary and elsewhere.

-Response: Figure 1 was revised to reflect the appropriate LOS.

-9. The daily trips from 6 lifts in Table 8 do not appear to line up with the 67 and 112 trips per lift identified on page 11.
-Response: Revised the trip generation table.

-10. The average growth for SR-158 in Table 10 seems to be lower than the growth on individual sections would suggest.

-Response: Revised the average growth rate to 2% and revised all traffic calculation.

-11. Is there a need to explore other parking options in addition to Rainbow Gardens and UTA's Ogden Transit Center?
-Response: Yes, as the number of skiers increase the need for parking will also increase.
+- 2. It would be useful to know recent population growth trends in Eden, Liberty, and Huntsville, and what additional development is expected there in the next 5 years, and in the next 10 years. - 3.
+The severe crash rate on each of the four roadways should be calculated and compared with the average severe crash rate on the corresponding facility types. - 4.
+Even though there are no crash patterns reported, potential safety mitigation may still be able to be recommended. - 5.
+Under assumptions on page 9, the "100% of the resort guests and skiers will stay approximately one week" is aggressive and doesn't appear to be backed up with any data.
+If guests only stay 3-4 days, this would double their assumed trip rate. - 6.
+A 50 percent reduction in trips by providing enticements to skiers to ride UTA is extremely aggressive.
+A detailed, financially feasible plan to accomplish this would be desirable. - 7.
+The distribution assumptions seem reasonable.
+The proposed mitigations also seem reasonable unless some of the underlying assumptions change. - 8.
+The "A" Levels of Service in Figure 1 appear to contradict the corresponding LOS descriptions about existing traffic in the Executive Summary and elsewhere. - 9.
+The daily trips from 6 lifts in Table 8 do not appear to line up with the 67 and 112 trips per lift identified on page 11. - 10.
+The average growth for SR-158 in Table 10 seems to be lower than the growth on individual sections would suggest. - 11.
+Is there a need to explore other parking options in addition to Rainbow Gardens and UTA's Ogden Transit Center?